TheMastro-11/Tezos-Contracts/README.md

 * The use of the scenario is undoubtedly very convenient.
 * It’s easy to keep the code neat, clean and understandable thanks to nomenclature, e.g.: *@sp.entry_point*, *@sp. -type-*...
 * SmartPy didn’t give me any trouble for any implementation I wanted to add.
-* I really appreciated the use of attributes in a SC statement.
+* Use of attributes in a SC statement.
-* I really enjoyed the list and map management.
 * Python syntax.
 * IDE really well made.

 **Cons**:
 * Lack of *states*.

-If I had to use a language among the three I would definitely select this.

 ### Archetype
 **Pro**: